-It’s 1 October, which means that it is the first day that you can fill out the Free Application for Federal Student Aid, also known as the FAFSA.
+It’s nearly October, which means that it is nearly time that you can fill out the Free Application for Federal Student Aid, also known as the FAFSA.
 This application is the key to a variety of federal aid, including Pell Grants and student loans, and can also impact your eligibility for the school’s need-based aid.
 And some schools require it for merit aid, as well, so you definitely want to fill it out.
 But some of those questions are tricky for military families.
 I’ve tracked down the specific, written instructions for the hardest questions.

 1. What’s Your State of Residence?

 I reached out to my friends at the Department of Education to clear up the ever-confusing question of what state to put as your residence on the FAFSA.
 I got a bunch of info back!
 Here’s what I was told: